Diversity, Equity and Inclusion

 Excelsior College’s Common Read program invites students, alumni, faculty, and staff to participate in a shared reading experience.
 Common Read engages the College community to examine and better understand topics such as diversity, equity, inclusion, and social justice through many perspectives.

-The book for the current Common Read is “Born a Crime” by Trevor Noah.
-The title received the most votes in a survey of members of the Excelsior community.
-The book is available in the Excelsior College Bookstore in hardcover, paperback, and audio versions.
+The book for the current Common Read is “Man’s Search for Meaning” by Viktor Frankl.
+The book is available in the Excelsior College Bookstore.

-Those interested in participating in the Common Read are invited to read the book and plan to join a virtual discussion in March.
-Participants will be able to select from several dates and times to join other members of the Excelsior community for a group discussion.
+Those interested in participating in the Common Read are invited to read the book and plan to join a virtual discussion in September.
+Participants can choose from several dates and times to join other members of the Excelsior community for a group discussion.
 Learn more.